RioRichard/winutil/README.md

 ![GitHub Downloads (specific asset, all releases)](https://img.shields.io/github/downloads/ChrisTitusTech/winutil/winutil.ps1?label=Total%20Downloads&style=for-the-badge)
 [![](https://dcbadge.limes.pink/api/server/https://discord.gg/RUbZUZyByQ?theme=default-inverted&style=for-the-badge)](https://discord.gg/RUbZUZyByQ)
 [![Static Badge](https://img.shields.io/badge/Documentation-_?style=for-the-badge&logo=bookstack&color=grey)](https://christitustech.github.io/winutil/)
+**THIS IS ONLY A FORK FOR PERSONAL USE.
+IF YOU LIKE IT, SUPPORT THE ORIGINAL PROJECT!**

 This utility is a compilation of Windows tasks I perform on each Windows system I use.
-It is meant to streamline *installs*, debloat with *tweaks*, troubleshoot with *config*, and fix Windows *updates*.
+It is meant to streamline _installs_, debloat with _tweaks_, troubleshoot with _config_, and fix Windows _updates_.
 I am extremely picky about any contributions to keep this project clean and efficient.

 ![screen-install](./docs/assets/Title-Screen.png)